 - 5.8 quart Air Fryer Cosori - one of the great air fryers on the market at the moment.
-It's not small and not overly big air fryer which is great for any kind of dish.
+It's not small and not an overly big air fryer which is great for any kind of dish.
 You can air fry just for two people or make a 5 portion side dish using this basket.
 To keep your air fryer basket going use parchment liners.

 - Mixing Bowls - every kitchen essential item.

 - Parmesan Grater - good size and comes with a handy detachable storage container.

 In a large bowl add Brussels sprouts and season with salt, pepper, and onion powder along with 1 tablespoon of oil.